TERMS OF REFERENCE FOR AUDIT COMMITTEE

 - fulfils such other requirements as prescribed or approved by Bursa Securities.

+The Chairman of the Board shall not be the Chairman of the Committee.
 The Chairman of the Committee shall be an Independent Non-Executive Director elected among the members of the Committee.
 No alternate Director of the Board shall be appointed as a member of the Committee.
+For engagement of a former key audit partner as member, there is a cooling-off period of at least four (4) years before being appointed as member of Committee.

 3. Quorum and Meeting Procedures